The Delinquents (group)

-The Delinquents are a rap group from Oakland, California, composed of two members, Glen Jones a.k.a.
+The Delinquents are an American hip hop group from Oakland, California, composed of two members, Glen Jones a.k.a.
 G-Stack, Vidal Prevost a.k.a.
 V-White (formerly known as V-Dal) and Ghost Producer Gregory Turner a.k.a.
 Lord Gregory(formerly known as G-Black.
 They were established in July 1991 and were known for their playful brand of gangsta rap.
 G-Stack is a member of Thizz Entertainment.

+Critical reception

+Their first album, Big Moves, was rated three out of five stars by AllMusic.